 Step 6.
 Know where to find your values!

-In the end, whether you’re building a top 20 list or just enjoying Magic The Gathering as a collector, you will ultimately find yourself with a stack of cards sitting in front of you wondering what they are worth.
-It can be daunting to try and figure out prices in a changing market, so it quickly becomes time to call in the pros.
+In the end, whether you're looking to sell some cards or just enjoying Magic: The Gathering as a collector, you will ultimately find yourself with a stack of cards sitting in front of you wondering what they are worth.
+It can be daunting to determine values in a changing market, so it quickly becomes time to call in the professionals.